The blank page – that’s the blogger’s arch nemesis right?

 I’ve been there.
 And it’s not a happy place to be in.

 In this post, I’m going to walk you through the 6 key ingredients you need to create a traffic boosting content calendar.
 I use these very steps to come up with a good 6-months to a year’s worth of content ideas.
-Interested in diving deeper, sign-up for the VIP list of my upcoming book The One-Hour Content Plan.
+Interested in diving deeper, get my Amazon Bestselling book The One-Hour Content Plan.
+Or if you’re looking for an editorial calendar, you will love the CREATE Blog & Editorial Planner!

 The 6 key ingredients